apollographql/apollo-link-persisted-queries/README.md

 In practice we've seen GraphQL query sizes ranging well above 10 KB *just for the query text*.
 This is actually significant overhead when compared with a simple URL of 50-100 characters.
 When paired with the fact that the uplink speed from the client is typically the most bandwidth-constrained part of the chain, large queries can become bottlenecks for client performance.

-Automatic Persisted Queries solves this problem by sending a generated id instead of the query text as the request.
+Automatic Persisted Queries solves this problem by sending a generated ID instead of the query text as the request.

 For more information about this solution, read [this article announcing Automatic Persisted Queries].

 ## How it works
 1. When the client makes a query, it will optimistically send a short (64-byte) cryptographic hash instead of the full query text.
-2. If the backend recognizes the hash, it will retrieve the full text of the query and execute it
+2. If the backend recognizes the hash, it will retrieve the full text of the query and execute it.
 3. If the backend doesn't recogize the hash, it will ask the client to send the hash and the query text to it can store them mapped together for future lookups.
-During this request, the backend will also fufil the data request.
+During this request, the backend will also fulfill the data request.

 This library is a client implementation for use with Apollo Client by using custom Apollo Link.